Ticking in the Alternator

 Locating Sound

-With an engine running, it can be difficult to determine the source of a ticking sound.
-However, a short length of tubing can be used to help locate the sound.
+With an engine running, it can be difficult to determine the source of a ticking sound, especially if it’s just a single click every once in awhile.
+If it’s rapid clicking, that may be easier to locate and determine the culprit.
+A short length of tubing can be used to help locate the sound.
 By listening to one end of the tube while the other is placed near a possible source of the clicking, a person can determine the exact location of the noise.
 The component making the click will sound louder than the others.

 Worn Alternator

-An alternator may make a clicking sound if the bearings or other internal components are beginning to wear.
+An faulty alternator may make a clicking sound if the bearings or other internal components are beginning to wear on the alternator belt.
 Once the alternator has been identified as the source of the sound, remove the drive belt and turn the pulley by hand.
-If the pulley does not turn smoothly, the alternator is worn.
+If the pulley does not turn smoothly, the alternator regulator is worn.

 Alternator Testing

-To determine how poorly the alternator is performing, the alternator's electrical output should be tested.
+To determine how poorly the alternator is performing, the alternator’s electrical system should be tested.
 This can be done with a voltmeter, but most auto parts stores will test the alternator for free.
-Parts stores can test the alternator either on or off of the car.
+Parts stores can test the alternator either on or off of the car to determine if the battery terminals are just worn or if the car battery is just a dead battery and needs a jump-start.

 Writer Bio